Find our best exchange rate for Australian Dollars

 Australia is never going to be the cheapest holiday destination for UK travellers due to the cost of the long-haul flight you need to get there.
 But how far will your Australian dollars go once you land?

-On average, a budget-friendly trip to Australia could cost around AU$100 to AU$200 per day, including accommodation and meals out in mid-range restaurants.
-This means that for a 2-week trip, you could be looking at a budget of around AU$3,000 once you add in transport and activities.
+On average, a budget-friendly trip to Australia could cost around AU$100 to AU$200 per person, per day, including accommodation and meals out in mid-range restaurants.
+This means that for a 2-week trip, you could be looking at a budget of around AU$3,000 per person once you add in transport and activities.
 However, if you want to enjoy a more high-end experience, visit expensive cities such as Sydney, or go on lots of excursions, your spending could easily hit AU$300 per day.

-Generally speaking, the cheapest times to visit will be outside the southern hemisphere summer, which runs from October to February.
+As a rule, the cheapest times to visit will be outside the southern hemisphere summer, which runs from October to February.

 FAQs